theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.TlsSettings.md

 ### <a id="ERPConnect_TlsSettings_ClientPse"></a> ClientPse

 The name of the client PSE file to use.
-When using <xref href="ERPConnect.TlsSettings.ClientCertificateLogon" data-throw-if-not-resolved="false"></xref> it should also contain the client certificate used for authentication.
+When using `ERPConnect.TlsSettings.ClientCertificateLogon` it should also contain the client certificate used for authentication.
 Corresponds to NetWeaver connection parameter "TLS_CLIENT_PSE".